-Data indicate that the TCP is making a dramatic difference in attendance rates and school behavior, with three quarters of the participants graduating and an average reduction in unexcused absences of 71% in the Fall 2011 session.
+Data indicate that the TCP is making a dramatic difference in attendance rates and school behavior, with three quarters of the participants graduating from the program.
+Students graduate when they have a 65% reduction in unexcused absences.
 Data also show that the TCP's impact extends throughout the school year.

 Several years ago, CFCC Director and Associate Professor of Law Barbara A. Babb presented an overview of the TCP at the National Leadership Summit on School-Justice Partnerships: Keeping Kids In School and Out of Court.
 Download her presentation here or learn more below.

 The TCP is based on an early interventionmodeland targets students who are “soft” truants – students who have from five to twenty unexcused absences in a semester – in the belief that this group still has academic, social, and emotional connections to the school.
 The TCP is a preventive program, attempting to address the underlying causes of truancy before it becomes chronic and more difficult to change.